In the past, blogs were just a tool for people to share their thoughts with others.

-Finally, something I recently invested in is an AI writing tool called Jarvis.
+Finally, something I recently invested in is an AI writing tool called Jasper.

-While Jarvis CAN write an entire blog post I find it highly redundant, repetitive and quite bland.
+While Jasper CAN write an entire blog post I find it highly redundant, repetitive and quite bland.

-As a copywriter I know the value in highly engaging content and Jarvis just isn’t there yet.
+As a copywriter I know the value in highly engaging content and Jasper just isn’t there yet.

-But, I do use Jarvis for some type of content like my subtopics, my conclusion and sometimes my introduction.
-Recently, I’ve been having Jarvis “beef” out older content to make them more valuable and longer and am liking this tactic.
+But, I do use Jasper AI for some type of content like my subtopics, my conclusion and sometimes my introduction.
+Recently, I’ve been having Jasper “beef” out older content to make them more valuable and longer and am liking this tactic.

-I still have to heavily edit Jarvis and add my own content to make it sound more like me!
+I still have to heavily edit Jasper and add my own content to make it sound more like me!

-But, as a serial entrepreneur, I’m finding Jarvis is a must for your content optimization strategy.
+But, as a serial entrepreneur, I’m finding Jasper is a must for your content optimization strategy.